I Got The '70s Blonde Hairstyle All Over TikTok & I'm Obsessed

 To get the shade just right, the pros at Northwood deploy highlights and balayage, a technique that delivers the creamy vanilla hue akin to the '70s shade.
 By painting pieces between the highlights, the balayage technique helps create the perfect retro hue and offers up a slightly different tone compared with solo highlights, my hairstylist Agi tells me.
 Mixing highlights and balayage avoids over-bleaching, too.
 The result?
 A more wearable, understated, retro blonde with creamy butterscotch tones that catch the light.
 I'll admit I was very nervous before the bangs were cut; this is the first time I've ever had a fringe and I wasn't sure it would suit my face shape.
 However, when parted directly down the middle, the French girl bangs added instant shape to my naturally poker-straight hair while the soft layers helped create more texture.
 Modern and retro all at once, I loved the loose bohemian waves (created using the George Northwood Curl It Tongs) that were paired alongside the look, too.

 Out of the salon — and without the help of a pro to guide me — I feared that the curtain fringe might be trickier to style.
-I've seen the "effortless" bed hair and cascading curtain bangs sweeping their way onto my feed all summer long, but I always assumed them to be a lot harder to emulate in real life.
+I've seen the 'effortless' bed hair and cascading curtain bangs (for which French women are famous) sweeping their way onto my feed all summer long but I always assumed them to be a lot harder to emulate in real life.
 George Northwood stylist Shellie reassured me that you can just rough-dry your hair and they'll fall naturally without the need for constant blow-drying or styling.
 She was right.
-I quickly dried my hair using my favorite BaByliss Hydro-Fusion 2100 Hairdryer and left as is.
+I quickly dried my hair using my favourite BaByliss Hydro-Fusion 2100 Hairdryer, £60, and left as is.
 The curtain bangs and lighter boho layers are so much less maintenance than I was expecting and instantly frame my face without me needing to do much else.
-I can simply pair the center-parted sections with my natural hair and add soft, undone waves if I feel like it, or wear in a low ponytail.
+I can simply pair the centre-parted sections with my natural hair and add soft, undone waves if I feel like it, or wear in a low ponytail.

 Advertisement

-Since my hair is now a lot brighter and lighter and therefore more prone to breakage and damage, I'll need to take extra care of my strands.
-Starting with hair care, I’m currently using Oribe Run Through Detangling Shampoo, which is a miracle worker if your colored hair gets as knotty as mine does, along with Vita Coco Haircare Repairing Coconut Conditioner.
-I'm also going to add Gallinée Hair & Scalp Care Mask to my lineup to mitigate possible hair damage and tend to my sensitive scalp, along with Fable & Mane Holiroots Hair Oil to strengthen roots and help with frizz.
+Since my hair is now a lot brighter, lighter and therefore more prone to breakage and damage, I'll need to take extra care of my strands.
+Starting with haircare, I’m currently using Oribe Run Through Detangling Shampoo, £44, which is a miracle-worker if your coloured hair gets as knotty as mine does, along with Vita Coco Haircare's Repairing Coconut Conditioner, £9.99.
+I'm also going to add Gallinée's Hair & Scalp Care Mask, £28, to my lineup to mitigate possible hair damage and tend to my sensitive scalp, along with Fable & Mane’s Holiroots Hair Oil, £29, to strengthen roots and help with frizz.